 Old indicators will still be available in FTFMS, but would be considered custom, if used.

-New activities or IMs, depending when they started, may not have results achieved during FY2018 to report on, but should still set targets for the out-years.
+New activities or IMs, depending when they started, may not have results achieved during FY2018 to report on, but should still set targets for the out-years and begin reporting results in FY19, or as early as applicable.

 Changes to the Feed the Future phase one indicators that will continue to be reported under Feed the Future phase two